frostnova335-ai/test7/README.md

 )
 GROUP BY "custom_escalationType"
 ORDER BY "Total" DESC;
+Why these columns:

+Filters button clicks across high-traffic interactions.

+Business Meaning:
+Ranks which document or drug-related buttons are used most.
+Highlights user priorities.

-✅ Chart 13: Last Intent Triggered Before Escalation
+✅ Chart 13: Intent Before Escalation
-Type: Bar Chart
-Insight: Which intents most frequently lead to escalation.
+SQL:

 sql
 Copy
 Edit
 SELECT
-  "triggeredIntent" AS "Intent",
+  "triggeredIntent",
   COUNT(*) AS "Escalations"
 FROM public."Mckesson_cmm_va"
 WHERE "Escalated" = 'True'
 GROUP BY "triggeredIntent"
 ORDER BY "Escalations" DESC;
+Why these columns:

+Shows which top-level intents are most likely to escalate.

+Business Meaning:
+Pinpoints automation failure in specific use-cases.
+Useful for retraining or rule changes.

 ✅ Chart 14: Primary Intent Distribution
-Type: Bar Chart
-Insight: Overall conversation intent distribution.
+SQL:

 sql
 Copy
 Edit
 SELECT
-  "triggeredIntent" AS "Intent",
+  "triggeredIntent",
   COUNT(*) AS "Total Conversations"
 FROM public."Mckesson_cmm_va"
 GROUP BY "triggeredIntent"
 ORDER BY "Total Conversations" DESC;
+Why these columns:

+Tallies all conversations by intent type.

+Business Meaning:
+Shows which intents are most in-demand, which may require deeper optimization.

-✅ Chart 15: Key Retrieval Flow
+✅ Chart 15: Key Retrieval Outcomes
-Type: Bar Chart
-Insight: User interaction with key retrieval and entry.
+SQL:

 sql
 Copy
 Edit
 SELECT
-  "request status" AS "Key Status",
+  "request status",
   COUNT(*) AS "Total"
 FROM public."Mckesson_cmm_va"
 WHERE "request status" IS NOT NULL
 GROUP BY "request status"
 ORDER BY "Total" DESC;
+Why these columns:

+"request status" shows whether key was entered, matched, or skipped.

+Business Meaning:
+Highlights how successful key retrieval flows are.